 American broadcasting logo

-Except for a short period, the television service’s symbol has always been a circle with the company’s name abbreviated.
+Except for a short period, the television service’s symbol has always been a circle bearing the company’s name in abbreviated form.
 Depending on the period, it received a revised design that met the technical requirements of that time.

 Until 1956, the letters were in uppercase and complemented by serifs.
 Then came the lowercase version, which is still used today.
 The logo’s color palette is mainly black and white, but in 1962, it became more diverse: “a” was displayed in red, “b” in blue, and “c” in green.
 But the background always remained dark.